axibase/atsd-use-cases/research/baltimore-pd/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/3f33d4ba/23/)

-Here, the peaks in police use of force are further smoothed to indicate that the hypothetically resultant increase in police use of force actually occurs on a somewhat delayed basis after a spike in the number of homicides.
+Here, the peaks in police use of force are further smoothed to indicate that the hypothetically resultant increase in police use of force occurs on a somewhat delayed basis after a spike in the number of homicides.

 Notice that in ChartLab, the `endtime` command has to be modified to reflect the